CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 - Requires "square" type, and opposite corners at "x", "y" and "x2", "y2"
 - For "square" type "radiation", requires "amount"
-- For other types, requires "id" of terrain, furniture, or trap
+- For other types, requires "id" of terrain, furniture, trap, or trap_remove

 The "square" arguments are the same as for "line", but "x", "y" and "x2", "y2" define opposite corners.